Selen-Programm/Selen-Programm/README.md

 ¡Helloo!
 I’m @Selen-Programm ;D

 - I am a digital artist and programmer in the making.
-- I currently specialize in graphic design and programming in Python and Java.
+- I currently specialize in graphic design and programming in Python.
 - Graphic design with Krita and web design programming with HTML, CSS, JS
 - @ : sel.ehagaraztec2@gmail.com